Don’t limit yourself to the same old barbecue staples. The possibilities are endless when it comes to what you can cook on your smoker.

 Cooked Texas style, we’re keeping it simple with a basic rub, this lets the beef be the star of the show, but ensures a thick, crusty bark.

-The 3-2-1 method takes the guesswork out of smoking ribs.
-It is a great choice for novice Pitmasters, but that’s not to say you shouldn’t use it if you’re experienced either.
+The 3-2-1 method takes the guesswork out of smoking ribs, making it one of the best smoker recipes for novice Pitmasters, but that’s not to say you shouldn’t use it if you’re experienced either.